Tried & True Honey Butter Rolls

 Toffee in Chicago!

-See you this weekend, Chicago. ☺️ I’m so excited to be in one of my favorite cities!
+See you on my book tour this weekend, Chicago. ☺ I’m so excited to be in one of my favorite cities!
 It’s been far too long– 4 years, maybe?
 I have two book tour stops/cooking demos this weekend.
 I’ll be making toffee recipes from Sally’s Candy Addiction!
-Follow along on Snapchat for Chicago adventures: sallysbakeblog.

 Saturday, November 14th – 2pm.
 Candy cooking demo, book selling, and signing at America’s Sweets & Baking Show (yes, a show about all things dessert) at the Renaissance Schaumburg Convention Center.
 This is a ticketed event.
 Click above for show details.
 I’ll be making toffee!